celikkoseoglu/celikk-personal-website/src/blog/qnote.md

 The story of QNote begins in 2011.
 I was fifteen years old and still in high school.
 I was reading some random programming books since I was twelve, and experimenting with stuff on the side but I had no solid understanding of the big picture.

-One day, I went to the nearest book store and asked for a programming book for iOS because iPhone was getting really popular.
+One day, I went to the nearest book store and asked for a programming book for iOS because the iPhone was getting really popular.
-The teenager version of me wanted to get an iPhone, jailbreak it, install cool homebrew stuff etc. At the same time, I wanted to start learning how people actually made apps for this device.
+The fifteen year old version of me wanted to get an iPhone, jailbreak it, install cool homebrew stuff etc. At the same time, I wanted to start learning how people actually made apps for this device.
 However, the bookstore had no books on Objective-C. I walked out the bookshop with a book called Step By Step C# 2011 by John Sharp.
-That was how I never learnt Objective-C.
+(That was how I never learnt Objective-C. Now, the year is 2019 and I'm up for the challenge if need be)

-So while reading this book, I started making some experimental Windows Desktop applications using C# .NET.
+So while reading this C# book, I started making some experimental Windows Desktop applications using C# .NET.
 At first, everything looked weird compared to my previous adventures because you had this .XAML file to define a layout and C# code to implement UI behaviour.
 This was the first time I was introduced to GUI programming.